Inter-Services Intelligence activities in Afghanistan: Early interference

 In his history of the ISI, author Hein Kiessling claims that the Republic of Afghanistan support to anti-Pakistani militants had forced then-Prime Minister of Pakistan Zulfiqar Ali Bhutto and Naseerullah Khan Babar, then-Inspector General of the Frontier Corps in NWFP (now Khyber Pakhtunkhwa), to adopt a more aggressive approach towards Afghanistan.
 As a result, ISI, under the command of Major General Ghulam Jilani Khan set up a 5,000-strong Afghan guerrilla troop, which would include future influential leaders like Gulbuddin Hekmatyar, Burhanuddin Rabbani and Ahmed Shah Masood, to target the Afghan government.
 Their first large operation was the sponsoring of a 1975 armed rebellion in the Panjshir valley.
 In a polemical assessment, Afghan feminist Alia Rawi Akbar writes that Massoud, during this uprising, "by the order of ISI", assassinated the mayor "of his home city", before he "ran to Pakistan."

 Owen Sirrs, another historian of the ISI, explains how the 1973 coup d'état brought proponent of a Pashtunistan independent state and fiercely anti-Pakistan Sardar Mohammed Daoud Khan to presidency, helping both Pashtun and Baloch militants.
 This convinced Bhutto to use Islamist rebels in order to fight the ethnic Pashtun or Baloch brands of nationalism.
-He described the ISI plan in multiple phases, saying that phase one was increasing surveillence, phase two was contacting the exiled "Afghan King" to attempt connecting him with the anti-Daoud movement, and phase three was joint operations against Afghanistan with Iran.
+He described the ISI plan in multiple phases, saying that phase one was increasing surveillance, phase two was contacting the exiled "Afghan King" to attempt connecting him with the anti-Daoud movement, and phase three was joint operations against Afghanistan with Iran.
 Phase three also involved recruiting from anti-Daoud Afghan exiles in Pakistan, a group which would include the likes of Ahmed Shah Massoud, Burhanuddin Rabbani, Sibghatullah Mojadeddi, Gulbuddin Hekmatyar, Jalaluddin Haqqani and Abdul Rasul Sayyaf, all future political heavyweights of the country.